goodekat/LIME-research-journals/README.md

     as a place to try stuff out
   - Can I remove some of the sources from the references file that I am not going to use?
+  - Can we talk about how best to present the LIME algorithm and some of the terms from the original paper that do not make sense in the context of the R package?

 ## To Do List